ishyevandro/SimpleMazeResolver/README.md

-# Maze solver in PHP
+# Maze resolver in PHP

 A projected created to solve a maze with PHP.

 Maze to solve - storage/tentativa_2.png
 Maze solved - storage/resultado.png

-Algorithm...
+Algorithm:

   Brute...
 B R U T E... force.

 Some infos:
   The first image from maze have only three colours.